-Fall vegetable gardening will vary greatly across hardiness zones.
-Gardeners in zones 8 and up, who have waited patiently through the hazy heat of summer, can finally get all sorts of vegetable plants started, including tender tomatoes and eggplant.
-Here's some help for you lucky warm climate gardeners, with planting dates by area.
+You can start a fall vegetable garden in almost any climate, but your crops will vary depending on your location.
+Gardeners in hardiness zones 8 and up, who have waited patiently through the hazy heat of summer, can finally get all sorts of vegetable plants started, including tender tomatoes and eggplant.

 To have a fall garden mature before frost, you'll need to get it started in mid-summer.
 That means late July to August, depending on your zone.
 Many plants will grow well in cool weather, but they need to be started while it is still a bit warm and the days are longer.

 Fall vegetable gardens are often just an extension of summer succession planting.
 As one plant is finished, another vegetable is planted in its place.
-And a few vegetables are hardy enough to direct seed, some are even better grown from seed and are noted, below.
+A few vegetables are hardy enough to direct seed, and some are even better grown from seed.

 Even the plants recommend to start from seed, can be started as transplants, if you prefer.
 Starting seed in pots and moving them into your garden as space opens up is a great way to maximize your harvest.